fsoares22/Book-Recommender-System/README.md

 # csdalab1
-This is a simple Book Recommender app system using collaborative filtering.
-In this repository there are a few files:
+This repository contains the files used to create and deploy a simple Book Recommender app on Heroku.

-app.py is the app file, requirements are required packages, Procfile to declare a process type.
+"app.py" is the app file, requirements are required packages, Procfile to declare a process type.

 The short1.csv is the dataset used for the app.
 It consists of 5% of the original book recommender system as there were memory issues trying to run the app using the entire dataset on heroku.